mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 The type of disks that can be used for storing broker data are: `ROOT` (default) and `MOUNT`.
 The type of disk may only be specified at install time.

 * `ROOT`: Broker data is stored on the same volume as the agent work directory.
 Broker tasks will use the configured amount of disk space.
 * `MOUNT`: Broker data will be stored on a dedicated volume attached to the agent.
-Dedicated MOUNT volumes have performance advantages and a disk error on these MOUNT volumes will be correctly reported to Kafka.
+Dedicated MOUNT volumes have performance advantages and a disk error on these MOUNT volumes will be correctly reported to {{ model.techShortName }}.

-Configure Kafka service to use dedicated disk volumes, as follows:
+Configure {{ model.techShortName }} service to use dedicated disk volumes, as follows:
 * **DC/OS cli options.json**:

 ```json